-The Fishermen’s Trail is a long-distance hiking trail in the southwest of Portugal.
-It is 226.5 kilometers long and runs along the coast from São Torpes (in Alentejo) to Lagos (Algarve).
+The Fishermen’s Trail is a long-distance hiking trail in the process of Portugal.
+It is 226.5 kilometers (about 140 miles) long and runs along the coast from São Torpes (in Alentejo) to Lagos (Algarve).
 The trail is only accessible on foot and follows the paths used by locals to get to beaches and fishing villages.

-Along the way, you will pass many beautiful beaches (don’t forget to bring your swimwear for a refreshing dive), and you walk through beautiful Portuguese villages filled with white houses.
+When you’re hiking the trail, you will pass many beautiful beaches (don’t forget to bring your swimwear for a refreshing dive), and you walk through beautiful Portuguese villages filled with white houses.
 In between, you’ll hike through the rugged landscape, along high cliffs with the crashing waves of the Atlantic Ocean.
 The views are spectacular.

 Sections of the Fishermen’s Trail